DanBeard/nvd_ai_enhance/README.md

 - python > 3.10
 - `pip install -r requirements.txt`

+## Example Enhancement Data
+Check out /example_data/ for an auto-enhanced version of recent CVE data.
+Accuracy is unknown.

-## Data
+## Stat Data

 Was only tested on 980 CVEs from 2023 with known enhancements.
 Full metadata output for each CVE is in the test_data folder.
 Stats can be cndensed down with `compare_stats.py`
-Takeaway is a roughly 60% success rate with cpe enhancement (64% if partial matches count as success). or :
+Takeaway is a roughly 79% success rate with cpe enhancement (~90% if partial matches count as success). or :
 ```
+Num correct:768
-Num correct:548
+Num partial:109
-Num partial:76
+Num empty:0
-Num vendor_only wrong:115
+Num vendor_only wrong:18
+Num wrong:80
-Num wrong:241
+Num errors:0
-total:980
+total:975
 ```

 ## Subjective Takeaways